thaixuandang/ronin-documentation/docs/bridge-operators/setup/upgrade-bridge.md

 ## Overview

-This page describes how to get the latest version of the software for your bridge node.
+This page describes how to get the latest version of the software for the bridge node.

 Upgrades are usually backwards-compatible and can contain performance improvements, bug fixes or new features.
 It's recommended that every node is